reload/php-fpm/README.md

 - xsl
 - zip

-In addition, the `xdebug` and `blackfire` extensions are installed but not enabled in the images (except on PHP 8.4).
+In addition, the `blackfire` (except on PHP 8.4) and `xdebug` extensions are installed but not enabled in the images.

 The
 [php-extension-installer](https://github.com/mlocati/docker-php-extension-installer)